digidip/tapjaw-importer/README.md

 The project provides several additional useful features to decrease the complexity of:
 - Access HTTP/API endpoints with Connectors (`TapjawConnector` & `TapjawHttpConnector`).
-  - Security implementations for Bearer, Basic and OAuth authentication *(Session-based authentication in the works!)*.
+  - Security implementations for Bearer, Basic and OAuth authentication.
 - Iterate seamlessly over multiple pages of response data using Adapters (`TapjawAdapter`).
 - Parser tools to convert XML or CSV to JSON (`xmlToJson` & `csvToJson`).
 - Strong focus on Typescript data typing, employing contracted interfaces throughout the framework.